awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create-cfn.md

 1. Use the `AWS::CodePipeline::Webhook` AWS CloudFormation resource to add a webhook\.
 **Note**
-* The `TargetAction` you specify must match the `Name` property of the source action defined in the pipeline\.
+The `TargetAction` you specify must match the `Name` property of the source action defined in the pipeline\.

-* If `RegisterWithThirdParty` is set to `true` the user associated to the `OAuthToken` below must have owner privileges for an organization or admin privilegs for the target repository.
-For more detail see [https://help\.github\.com/articles/about-webhooks/](https://help.github.com/articles/about-webhooks/)\.
+   If `RegisterWithThirdParty` is set to `true`, make sure the user associated to the `OAuthToken` can set the required scopes in GitHub\.
+The token and webhook require the following GitHub scopes:
+   + `repo` \- used for full control to read and pull artifacts from public and private repositories into a pipeline\.
+   + `admin:repo_hook` \- used for full control of repository hooks\.

+   Otherwise, GitHub returns a 404\.
+For more information about the 404 returned, see [https://help.github.com/articles/about-webhooks](https://help.github.com/articles/about-webhooks)\.

 ------
 #### [ YAML ]